NAME

 This module internally uses the epoch seconds system that is provided via the perl time() function and supported by gmtime() and localtime().

-If your perl does not support times larger than 2^31 seconds then this module is likely to fail at processing dates beyond the year 2038.
-There are moves afoot to fix that in perl.
-Alternatively use 64 bit perl.
-Or if none of those are options, use the DateTime module which has support for years well into the future and past.
+If your perl does not support times larger than 2^31 seconds (Perl versions < 5.12) then this module is likely to fail at processing dates beyond the year 2038.
+If that is not an option, use the DateTime module which has support for years well into the future and past.

 AUTHOR